anpawo/Epitech-Setup/README.md

-# custom-commands
+# custom-setup

-my custom commands for linux (Epitech)
+my custom setup for linux when coding (Epitech)